techoctave/techoctave.com/charts/index.markdown

 </p>

 <p class="testimonial">
 Both beautiful and functional.
-The only thing that comes close to TechOctave's JavaScript Charts is its <a href="http://techoctave.com/gauges/">Dashboard Gauge Suite</a>.
+The only thing that comes close to TechOctave's JavaScript Charts is its <a href="https://techoctave.com/gauges/">JavaScript Gauges</a>.
 Both are based on Raphael - SVG & VML(IE7+).
 They just work in every browser, so I can focus on my application. <em>- Pratik Suresh, Tech Lead, Sr. Developer, CA</em>
 </p>